bokkypoobah/ParityMultisigRecoveryReconciliation/README.md

 The mistake here was that the constructor was modified to be a regular function (that is included in the deployed code), and no further checks were placed to restrict the function to only being executable by the existing wallet owner.

+(There a bit more complication as the `delegatecall(...)` function was used to call the library code.)

 Following is the code from the [original Ethereum Wallet multisig](https://github.com/ethereum/dapp-bin/blob/master/wallet/wallet.sol) called `contract multiowned`, where the constructor has the same name `multiowned(...)`: